-A good practice throughout the life cycle of an activity, plan or policy development is to be transparent and inclusive of Indigenous peoples and local communities in the project development process.
+A good practice throughout the life cycle of an activity, plan or policy development is to be transparent and inclusive of Indigenous Peoples and local communities in the project development process.
 This may mean providing education, training, infrastructure and funding, when available, to facilitate engagement.
+Recognition of the contribution of each other’s input into the activity is important to maintain trust and respect.